u-boot/u-boot/doc/board/kontron/sl-mx8mm.rst

 .. code-block:: bash

    $ make kontron-sl-mx8mm_defconfig
-   $ make
+   $ make CROSS_COMPILE=aarch64-linux-gnu-

-Burn the flash.bin to SD card at an offset of 33 KiB:
+Copy the flash.bin to SD card at an offset of 33 KiB:

 .. code-block:: bash